joonarafael/visualpathfinder/documentation/progress_report_week7.md

 - Wrote the final JPS algorithm implementation.

-- Fixed old tests to suit the new diagonal euclidean distance calculation.
+- Fixed old tests to suit the new diagonal Euclidean distance calculation.

 - Added more documentation and commented the code.